 Evaluating Your Work-From-Home vs. Work-From-Office Stance

 We all have an opinion on remote work versus in-office work policies.
 Regardless if you are a CEO, Manager, or Employee, you have an opinion on this now.
 For some, you may have flipped your stance over the past year!
-Either way, consider some of these points before doubling-down.
+Either way, consider some of these points before doubling down.

 Pro “WFH/Remote Working”

 OK.
 You love working remotely.
 Or you have staff who are excelling while they have been working from home this past year.
-And now you are faced with an option of bringing your team back to the office.
+And now you are faced with the option of bringing your team back to the office.
 Or maybe as an employee, you are concerned your company is going to go back to “normal”.

 This change in our society’s workforce dynamic is not going away.
 There are candidates (Job Seekers) everywhere who are requesting fully remote job opportunities.
 Not only does it work with their lifestyle, but now they can job search nationally!
-And for candidates and professionals who have killer skill sets, they are not interested in wavering.
+And candidates and professionals who have killer skillsets… they are not interested in wavering.
 They are only looking at companies that offer remote work options.
 As an employer, you need to understand the new reality: there is a large pool of professionals out there that are job searching for flexible companies.

 On the flip side, consider the ability to widen your job search as well.
 What if you can find that ideal IT professional in another state if you have a flexible work-remote policy.
-If you want your employees in the office, be aware you may have to compete with companies who are more flexible, which leads to a higher possibility of losing great candidates, especially since it is (currently) a candidate-market.
+If you want your employees in the office, be aware you may have to compete with companies who are more flexible, which leads to a higher possibility of losing great candidates, especially since it is (currently) a candidate market.